benfok/The-Happy-Place/README.md

 **USER Story**
 - When I visit the site I can see public past and present posts shared by all users
 - As a USER I can login using a username and password, or sign up to create an account
+- My profile includes an email address and a bio that I can edit and other users can see when logged in
 - Once logged in I can create new posts or edit and delete older ones.
 Posts are set to either public or private
 - I am able to view the public posts of other users by user
 - I can switch the post view to see either all public posts or my own public and private posts so that the site functions more like a personal journal